msal4/lynnx/readme.md

-# 🐆 Lynnx
+# 🐯 Lynnx

-> **Lynnx is a powerful, accessible and lightweight URL shortener built with Svelte (Sapper), and Golang that's backed by a Redis database.**
+> **Lynnx is a powerful, accessible and lightweight URL shortener built with HTML/CSS, and Golang that's backed by a Redis database.**

-* Simple; but powerful
+* Simple, but powerful
 * Lightweight and fast
 * Designed for accessibility